 Today, hospitals and healthcare systems need to innovate in order to do more with less by providing exceptional patient care without overstretching their resources.
 One way that hospitals have improved patient care and reduced costs is through virtual patient observation, or virtual sitters.

 Patient sitters traditionally provided in-room support to patients at risk of falling, injury, self-harm, or other behavioral issues.
 But, providing a physical sitter in each room can amount to a hefty unbudgeted expense for healthcare organizations.

-Thanks largely to recent advancements in telehealth, virtual sitters have emerged as a cost-effective alternative to the use of live patient sitters.
-These camera-based e-sitters are helping hospitals overcome financial hurdles without sacrificing patient safety.
+Thanks largely to recent advancements in telehealth, virtual patient observation has emerged as a cost-effective alternative to the use of live patient sitters.
+These camera-based e-sitters help hospitals overcome financial hurdles while improving patient safety.
 The real-time remote monitoring solutions enable clinical staff to simultaneously support higher numbers of at-risk patients via two-way video and audio feeds.